Adoption Home Study Saskatchewan: The Mutual Family Assessment Guide

 You'll be asked to write a detailed personal history.
 This isn't a short form — it's a substantive document covering your upbringing, your parents' relationship and how it shaped you, significant life events, previous relationships, and your reasons for pursuing adoption.
 For couples, both partners write their own.
 This is the component applicants consistently underestimate.
 Give yourself several weeks and multiple drafts.

-Interviews With Your Social Worker
+Interviews With Your Assessor

 The interviews cover your family background, your relationship stability (if partnered), your parenting philosophy, how you handle conflict, your support network, your understanding of trauma and attachment, and your motivations for adoption.
-Social workers are looking for self-awareness and honesty more than perfection.
+Assessors are looking for self-awareness and honesty more than perfection.
 A history of struggles — mental health, financial difficulty, relationship challenges — doesn't automatically disqualify you.
 Lack of reflection about those struggles does.

 The Home Inspection

-A social worker visits your home to confirm it's safe and suitable for a child.
+An assessor visits your home to confirm it's safe and suitable for a child.
 This includes adequate bedroom space, functional smoke and carbon monoxide detectors, safe storage of medications and hazardous materials, and fencing requirements if you have a pool or outdoor hazards.
 The inspection is practical, not invasive.
 It doesn't need to be a showroom; it needs to be a safe, functioning home.

 Reference Checks

 You'll need at least three personal references — typically a mix of family members and unrelated friends who have known you for at least five years.
-References are contacted directly by the social worker and asked about your stability, your interactions with children, and your relationship health.
+References are contacted directly by the assessor and asked about your stability, your interactions with children, and your relationship health.
 Brief your references beforehand about what the process involves so they're not caught off guard.

 Documents You'll Need to Gather